yukaizou2015/module-stats/_episodes/00-Introduction-to-module.md

 teaching: "The time you will need will depend on your background, on average about 20 hours (eg 5 weeks 4 hours per week).  "
 exercises: "Try to assess your working knowledge of the module with the exercises."
 questions:
-- "Who is this modulde for ?"
+- "Who is this module for ?"
 - "How can I get some help if I get stuck on solving for an exercise or a question ?"
 - "How can I validate this module ?"
 objectives: